Marczewski is licensed

 Ohio who practices exclusively bankruptcy

-law and has personally filed more than 2,700 bankruptcy cases since 2001.
+law and has personally filed more than 2,800 bankruptcy cases since 2001.
 His experience includes contested

 matters and adversary proceedings (a civil lawsuit within a bankruptcy case).

+at Zane State College (2017-18).
 Since 2013, he has chaired the Continuing Legal Education Committee of the Muskingum

-He has appeared more than fifteen (15) times on local NBC affiliate WHIZ-TV Sidebar Legal Series
+He has appeared more than fifteen (15) times on the local NBC affiliate WHIZ-TV Channel 18 Sidebar Legal Series

 and presented information a wide range of legal topics.

 Supreme Court building in Washington D.C. has carvings of Moses and the Ten Commandments in the main courtroom.
 The

-entry doors depict the Ten Commandments with one tablet on each door and the exterior pinnacle has a stone carving of Moses holding the Ten Commandments.
-There are additional depictions of Moses and the Ten Commandments in the Great
+entry doors depict the Ten Commandments with one tablet on each door and the exterior pinnacle has a carving of Moses holding the Ten Commandments.
+There are additional depictions of the same in the Great

 Hall, the West Facade, the Bronze Gate and the Frieze.
 The current court building was completed in 1935 and those depictions